Top Rated Personal Injury & Accident Lawyers in NJ

-Maggiano, DiGirolamo & Lizzi is a law firm based in Fort Lee, Bergen County, New Jersey and New York City, New York.
+Maggiano, DiGirolamo & Lizzi P.C. is a law firm based in Fort Lee, Bergen County, New Jersey.
 Our firm is dedicated to protecting the rights of the injured.

 With cumulative experience of over 80 years, we are uniquely experienced in trial law and have the versatility to handle any kind of case, however unique or specialized.
 Our successes span a wide range of cases.
 See a few of those cases in our Verdicts & Settlements.